Equality + Belonging

 We are devoted to developing an inclusive, diverse workforce and a pipeline of future leaders.
 Our ASCEND program supports Gap Inc.’s ongoing vision and commitment to developing talent, driving engagement and advancing diversity.
 ASCEND is designed to help minority leaders realize their potential and achieve their career aspirations through mentorship, building opportunity and individual capability building.

-We also invest in the next generation through our spport of and recruiting at minority job fairs and through the Gap Foundation’s This Way Ahead youth internship and job-skills program.
+We also invest in the next generation through our support of and recruitment at minority job fairs and through the This Way ONward youth internship and job-skills program.

 Standing with the LGBTQ Community